developer-zebra/developer-zebra-site/src/datawedge/7-2/guide/input/barcode/index.md

 **Scanning Modes -** Used to select between Single (normal), UDI and Multi-barcode modes.
 UDI mode acquires multiple simultaneous inputs as specified in the selected Universal Device Identifier UDI parameter(s).
 Multi-barcode mode acquires from 2-10 barcodes with each scan as specified in the Multi-barcode params panel. **Default=5**.

-**Zoom -** Required for decoding DotCode.
-User needs to set Camera Zoom value to 2x.
-If Camera Zoom is set to any value other than 2x, it can negatively impact the decoding of specific DotCode barcodes.
+**Zoom -** Required for decoding DotCode barcodes.
+User needs to set Camera Zoom value to 2 on the following devices: MC33, TC51/TC56, TC70x/TC75x, VC80x, TC52/TC57, TC72/TC77, PS20.
+If Camera Zoom is set to any value other than 2 on these devices, it can negatively impact the decoding of specific DotCode barcodes.
 Parameter values: 1 - 8. **Default=1**.

 **Keep Pairing Info After Reboot -** Enable/disable automatic re-connection to the connected Bluetooth scanner after device reboot.
 Applies only to connected Bluetooth scanners.